The original leather overalls

 Kaija VogelFounder, Play is Work

 Born in Finland, raised in Canada and based in the UK, Kaija’s working life has spanned design, film and fashion.
-Educated at Queen’s University and Central Saint Martins, Kaija has applied her sense of narrative and space to projects ranging from feature films to exhibition design to experience design for hospitality brands.
+Over the last 25 years, Kaija has applied her sense of narrative and space to projects ranging from feature films to exhibition design to experience design for hospitality brands.
 Becoming a mother gave Kaija the opportunity to construct a place for her family to grow, be curious and thrive – a scenography for everyday life.

 'I saw a gap in the market for high quality, functional, yet iconic, everyday objects and I decided to make them myself - designing clothing, furniture and toys that marry simplicity with empathy and quality with whimsy.’